Everyone has an opinion about your church’s website.

-As you navigate all of the opinions you'll continue to hear about your website, I hope busting a few myths is helpful.
+As you navigate all of the opinions you'll continue to hear about your church's website, I hope busting a few myths is helpful.

 Be encouraged that you're not alone and that the voices speaking into church websites are endless and the perfect solution will never be found.